 Dental sealants are an excellent method for cavity prevention for children with emerging molars and adults.
-Deidra Kokel, DDS has more than 26 years of experience applying sealants to that provide a line of defense against cavities, above and beyond what brushing and flossing can do.
-To schedule an appointment for your or your child at her practice in Leesburg, Virginia, call or click today.
+Dental Co. of Leesburg has more than 26 years of experience applying sealants to that provide a line of defense against cavities, above and beyond what brushing and flossing can do.
+To schedule an appointment for your or your child at their practice in Leesburg, Virginia, call or click today.

 A dental sealant is a protective plastic coating that goes over the chewing surfaces of the teeth, most commonly the molars (back teeth).
 In addition to routine brushing and flossing, dental sealants act as an additional line of defense against the development of cavities.